-Pumpkin season is officially under way, which means that the tubby orange gourd and everything associated with it is once again crowding our field of vision (and smell, and taste).
+Pumpkin season means that the tubby orange gourd and everything associated with it will crowd our field of vision (and smell, and taste).
 Love it or hate it, the return of the Starbucks pumpkin spice latte, now often handily abbreviated "PSL," may be the most reliable sign of the changing season.
 But, with no disrespect meant to the PSL's many fans, we'd like to make the return of pumpkin itself at least as much of a symbol of fall.
-The squash's earthy, mild sweetness makes it a versatile ingredient in all manner of dishes—perfect for pie and quick breads, of course, but just as effective as a pizza topping, tossed with pasta, puréed into soups, or even infused into cocktails, like this citrusy and spicy White Russian laced with pumpkin butter.
+The squash's earthy, mild sweetness makes it a versatile ingredient in all manner of dishes—perfect for pie and quick breads, of course, but just as effective as a pizza topping, tossed with pasta, puréed into soups, or even infused into cocktails, like this sweet and boozy Pumpkin Bourbon Cider Milkshake.
 Here are the 21 recipes you'll need to celebrate pumpkin season the old-fashioned way.*

 *If you're wondering what all this has to do with the popular '90s alternative band, the answer is, well, nothing.
 We just couldn't resist the pun...kin.**